 2016 Kavli Prizes

-Nine pioneering scientists from Germany, Switzerland, the UK and the USA have been named this year’s recipients of the Kavli Prizes – prizes that recognize scientists for their seminal advances in astrophysics, nanoscience and neuroscience.
+Nine pioneering scientists from Germany, Switzerland, the UK and the USA were named recipients of the 2016 Kavli Prize.

-The Kavli Prize in Astrophysics goes to Ronald W.P.
+The Kavli Prize in Astrophysics went to Ronald W.P.
 Drever, Kip S. Thorne and Rainer Weiss.
-Gerd Binnig, Christoph Gerber and Calvin Quate share the Kavli Prize in Nanoscience.
-The Kavli Prize in Neuroscience goes to Eve Marder, Michael Merzenich and Carla Shatz.
+Gerd Binnig, Christoph Gerber and Calvin Quate shared the Kavli Prize in Nanoscience.
+The Kavli Prize in Neuroscience was awarded to Eve Marder, Michael Merzenich and Carla Shatz.